 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The RRS does not have a specific investment policy governing interest rate risk.
-As of June 30, 2020, the RRS's fixed income portfolio consists of commingled funds only and they mature in 1-5 years.
-The table at the top of page 29 summarizes the RRS's interest rate exposure at June 30, 2019.
+As of June 30 2021 and 2020, RRS's fixed income portfolio consists of commingled funds that mature within 1 to 5 years.